vatlab/sos/doc/sos_format_v1.md

 where

-* Step name should have no index.
+* Step name does not have an index.
-* There should be an option `target` that specifies that pattern of files that triggers the step.
+* An option `target` specifies that pattern of files that triggers the step.
+* There is no `output` directive.
 * `step_input` should be explicitly calculated from a SoS provided `step_output`

 For example,